SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 As part of this workshop, we'll demo how to deploy an application to Heroku (Heroku is a free app-hosting platform).

-Please create yourself a free account on [Heroku](https://www.heroku.com/) and activate it.
+Please create yourself a free account on <a href="https://www.heroku.com/" target="_blank">Heroku</a> and activate it.

 ####Common issues